databricks/scala-style-guide/README.md

 Caveats:
 - Never serialize an absolute `nanoTime()` value or pass it to another system.
 The absolute value is meaningless, system-specific and reset when the system reboots.
 - The absolute `nanoTime()` value is not guranteed to be positive (but `t2 - t1` is guaranteed to yield the right result)
 - `nanoTime()` rolls over every 292 years.
-So if your spark Job is going to take a really long time, you may need something else :)
+So if your Spark job is going to take a really long time, you may need something else :)

 ### <a name='misc_uri_url'>Prefer URI over URL</a>